Yumiko0305/Global-multi-city-heat-perception-seasonal-dynamics-and-climate-health-signals/README.md

 **Manuscript:** You, M., Guan, C., Guo, Y., et al. (2026).
 Global multi-city heat perception: seasonal dynamics and climate–health signals. *Nature Communications*.

 This repository contains the complete analysis code supporting the manuscript.
-It is organised into two self-contained modules, each with its own README, requirements, and sample data.
+It is organised into three self-contained modules, each with its own README, requirements, and sample data.

 ---